EloiStree/OpenMacroInputDocumentation/CreateYourKeyboard.md

 To make your keyboard you will need to buy some hardware component.
 You can buy them in store, but I bet you are going to buy them on Amazon, AliExpress or alternative.

-If this is the case, then you can help me back by using affiliation.
+If this is the case, then you can help me back by using affiliation link(s).
-Basically store give pourcentage to people that send you customer to them.
+Basically it gives pourcentage of what people buy on the store.